Areas of Research

 Our research is centered on broad themes that reflect wide-ranging factors affecting development, with a lifespan perspective, often utilizing multidisciplinary designs and methods, and a committed urban mission.
 Individual research projects and/or faculty laboratories frequently address one or more of these overlapping themes:

-Lifespan Cognitive Neuroscience Research in this area is focused on the relationships between brain development over the lifespan beginning prenatally and throughout adulthood and neurobehavioral function, health and well-being.
+• Developmental Neuroscience: Our studies focus on the relationships between brain development over the lifespan beginning prenatally and throughout adulthood and neurobehavioral function, health, and well-being.

 2023 Research Grants